Destroyer1409/Euclidia/README.md

 ## Usage

-In the same directory of the binary type :
+In the same directory of the binary, with a console type :

 ```
 $ ./Euclidia //this launch the program